-RightSignature is a great way to guarantee that your documents are signed by the right person, offering documents that are password-protected and contain expiration dates.
+RightSignature is a great way to guarantee that your documents are signed by the right person, offering password-protected documents with expiration dates.
 The Signer Sequencing feature allows you to determine the order in which a document needs to be signed, which automizes the whole process.

 - Many integrations: Although there aren’t many built-in integrations, its powerful API allows you to expand upon them.

-- Quality creating and editing features: With a built-in editor, you can create and modify your documents in-app.
+- Quality creating and editing features: You can create and modify your documents in-app with a built-in editor.

 - Handwritten signature maker: Your signees can design and sign with their own handwritten signatures.